-(iv) Rental Income
+(iv) Rental income

-Rental income from investment property is recognised in profit or loss on a straight-line basis over the term of the lease.
+Rental income is recognised in profit or loss on a straight-line basis over the term of the lease.
 Lease incentives granted are recognised as an integral part of the total rental income, over the term of the lease.
-Rental income from subleased property is recognised as other income.
+Rental income from sub-leased property is recognised as other income.

-(P) Borrowing Costs
+(n) Borrowing costs